kaitpw/kanji-heatmap/README.md

 ## Kanji Keyword Override

-If you want to override the keyword, edit the file `./DATA-SCRIPTS/original_data/PIKAPIKAGEMS_KEYWORDS.json`
+If you want to override the keyword, edit the file `./DATA-SCRIPTS/original_data/PIKAPIKAGEMS_KEYWORDS.json` and then run

 ```
 python3 ./DATA-SCRIPTS/compress_kanji_data.py